Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Introduction

-{\bf Approach.} Recent attempt in~\cite{kim2020} investigated the instability of successive deep image compression.
-However, such instability is not solely with the image recompression task.
-A systematic stability and generalization evaluation of popular VAE based compression models on full resolution image datasets still remains untouched and is urgently needed for the pursuit of robust NIC.
+Technically, an image compression network sometimes might be roughly categorized as one type of image-to-image task model.
+However, we would like to note that there are fundamental differences between image compression and popular image-to-image tasks.
+A typical image-to-image processing task mainly optimizes the distance (distortion) between the output target and ground truth, while image compression deals with the rate and distortion jointly.

+Generally, an image compression network separates the encoder and decoder, and applies the quantization upon the activation elements at the bottleneck layer for rate-distortion optimization.
+Various quantization levels would affect the sparsity of the latent representation and finally result in different quality scales (or target bitrates).
+As illustrated in Fig.~\ref{fig:objective}, we try to generate adversarial examples by adding negligible perturbation into the original source images, but the compression of adversarial examples would lead to severe distortion in decoded reconstruction.
+As seen, the robustness of an image compression algorithm has affected the reconstruction quality and compression bitrate jointly.

+All of these thus make the robustness analysis of existing image compression networks an issue worthy of a separate and in-depth study.

-Unfortunately, it is almost impossible to manually analyze and search for all potential cases that may cause model instability.
-As inspired by emerged popular adversarial attack studies on high-level vision tasks like classification~\cite{AdvExp_Goodfellow,43405,nguyen2015deep}, semantic segmentation~\cite{Xiao_2018_ECCV} and object detection~\cite{ijcai2019-134}, and low-level tasks like super resolution~\cite{yin2018sr} and optical flow derivation~\cite{ranjan2019attacking} to respectively examine their model robustness, we suggest to automatically generate adversarial examples to attack the NIC models used for image compression, analyze the impacts on coding efficiency and reconstruction quality (quantitatively and qualitatively), exploit the insights behind, and develop effective solutions to defend these attacks.
+{\bf Approach.} Unfortunately, it is almost impossible to manually search for all potential cases that may cause model instability and deteriorate performance.
+As inspired by recent adversarial attack studies on high-level vision tasks~\cite{AdvExp_Goodfellow,43405,nguyen2015deep,Xiao_2018_ECCV,ijcai2019-134} and low-level image-to-image tasks~\cite{yin2018sr,ranjan2019attacking,choi_deep_2021} to respectively examine their model robustness, we suggest implementing the adversarial attack to analyze and characterize its impacts on the robustness and coding efficiency of the underlying NIC models, quantitatively and qualitatively.

-Hence, we try to optimize the generation of adversarial examples with only a small amount of almost negligible perturbation added to the original source images but lead to severe distortion in the corresponding reconstruction, with which we can examine the instability of existing NIC methods.
-Such adversarial attack is referred to as the ``untargeted'' attack without designated purpose that particularly aims for misleading the semantic understanding of the reconstructed content.
-In Sec.~\ref{sec:targeted}, we also demonstrate how targeted attack can affect the reconstruction of NIC methods.

-Later we leverage generated adversarial examples to iteratively finetune the original models, improving the robustness of NIC to adversarial attacks.
-We also show that adversarial finetuned model can effectively eliminate the distortions induced by image recompression as in Fig.~\ref{fig:recompression}.
+Later we extensively explore possible defense strategies and their effects on the robustness improvement of NIC methods to adversarial attacks.
+An implementation of our defense strategy in practical application is also exemplified.
+As shown in Fig.~\ref{fig:recompression} and Fig.~\ref{fig:recompression_rd}, the proposed defense strategies can effectively eliminate the distortions induced by image recompression.